We coordinate your residency and citizenship in El Salvador

 - We will pay the application fees to immigration.

-- We will also provide introductions to our local community of English-speaking service providers who cover any possible needs you may have during your time in El Salvador.
+- We will also provide monthly opportunities for networking with our local community, including English-speaking service providers who can help you adjust to El Salvador.

-* We do not offer payment plans.
-All fees must be paid in full at the time service begins in order to retain the services of the various professionals necessary to successfully file your application.
+- We do not offer payment plans.
+All fees must be paid in full at the time service begins each year in order to retain the services of the various professionals necessary to successfully file your application.
+There are no refunds or guarantees for our services.

-* If you move, change phone numbers, or email addresses, during your application process, or at any time while a legal resident, you must submit the change via this form physically to the immigration office within five days of the change or you will incur fines.
+- If you move, change phone numbers, or email addresses, during your application process, or at any time while a legal resident, you must submit the change via this form physically to the immigration office within five days of the change or you will incur fines.
 Temporary residency is designed for people who are interested in living in El Salvador, not for those people who wish to spend most of their time in another country.
 Immigration will only allow temporary residents to leave the country for 90 days in a single trip, or for 120 days cumulatively over the course of your residency year.
 This means you need to plan to live in El Salvador for at least 8 months out of the year.
 Once you have been a temporary resident for a period of time (for most applicants, it is three years), then you can apply for Permanent Residency, and at that time you can leave the country for up to two years in a single trip without losing your status.
-Once you become a citizen (which happens for most applicants at the five year mark) you can leave the country for five years at a time.
+Once you become a citizen (which happens for most applicants after five years) you can leave the country for five years at a time, and special conditions regarding your country of origin apply.